cordovamonica/readme-generator/Develop/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-A command line app to turn user input into a readme for your project
+A command line app to create a readme for project

 ## Table of Contents
 * [Installation](#installation)